ahmed-shehata/zalando-commerce-ios/README.md

 Atlas iOS SDK for Zalando Checkout and Catalog APIs.

-The purpose of this project is to provide seamless experience of Zalando articles checkout integration to the 3rd party iOS app in few minue
+The purpose of this project is to provide seamless experience of Zalando articles checkout integration to the 3rd party iOS app in few minutes.

 Our goal is to allow iOS developer integrate and run Zalando checkout in minutes using a few lines of code.